Staff PsychologistEating Disorders Center

 Dr. Thiel works with children, adolescents, and adults in the Eating Disorder Center.

-Dr. Thiel is a postdoctoral fellow at the Eating Disorders Center at EBTCS.
+Dr. Thiel is a staff psychologist at the Eating Disorders Center at EBTCS.
 She has significant training and experience with treatments for eating disorders and has worked with adolescents and adults in outpatient and inpatient treatment settings.

 Dr. Thiel earned her bachelor’s degree in psychology from the University of Notre Dame.
 She began her doctoral training at the University of North Dakota, where she received her master’s degree in psychology.
 Dr. Thiel completed her doctoral degree in clinical psychology at the University of Wyoming.
 Her graduate research focused on understanding suicidal thoughts and behaviors among individuals with eating disorders.